AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 If you prefer not to renormalize later, you can set your multipliers directly when creating campaigns in Merkl by increasing the reward rate at creation.

+{% hint style="info" %}
+For cancelled campaigns, you may need to renormalize the affected points or exclude the campaign’s results from your totals.
+{% endhint %}

 ### 4. **Display points on your own UI**

 You are responsible for displaying points in your own interface.
 Using data from Merkl’s mock campaigns via the API, you can easily build a leaderboard, dashboard, or other visualizations.